-The Act on Prohibition of Age Discrimination in Employment and Aged Employment Promotion prohibits discrimination in recruitment, employment, payment of wage and other valuables, welfare, training and education, deployment, transfer, promotion, retirement, and dismissal based on age without justifiable reasons.
-An employer, a higher-ranking employee or an employee should not commit sexual harassment at work.
-An employer, a higher-ranking employee or an employee sexually harasses an employee when the former takes advantage of his/her position at work or a job-related activity to commit physically or verbally sexual acts which may take the latter feel sexually humiliated, or takes any measures to the occupational disadvantage of the latter on the ground that he/she has not accepted such acts or other related requests.
+An employer, higher-ranking employee or co-employee should not commit sexual harassment at work.
+An employer, higher-ranking employee or co-employee sexually harasses an employee when the former takes advantage of his/her position at work or a job-related activity to commit physically or verbally sexual acts which may take the latter feel sexually humiliated, or takes any measures to the occupational disadvantage of the latter on the ground that he/she has not accepted such acts or other related requests.
 The victims of sexual harassment at work include both men and women.
-Job applicants who are sexually harassed in the process of recruitment and hiring are also covered.
+Job applicants who are sexually harassed in the process of recruitment and hiring are also included in the definition of victim.